AnikaCT/NZSP/README.md

 # Population structure analysis
 ## PCA
 ### Conduct PCA in Plink for the UNEAK and Stacks datasets
-Conduct PCA using Plink in R with the UNEAK and Stacks BED files to create eigenvector and eigenvalue files
+Conduct PCA using Plink in R with the UNEAK and Stacks BED files to create eigenvector and eigenvalue files.
+An additional PCA plot was created using the UNEAK dataset with a relatedness cutoff of 0.3.
 ```r
 #Set working directory in R and PATH in console
 shell("plink")